 How to Observe World Suicide Prevention Day

 Talking about this issue is an important first step in ridding society of the idea that mental health issues should remain hidden.
 On World Suicide Prevention Day, host or simply attend a panel discussion on how mental health problems intensify thoughts of suicide.
 Every year, IASP’s theme changes, and it makes sense to hold a local event that is on par with the theme.

-5 Sobering Facts About Suicide
+5 Sobering Suicide Facts

-2. Older people are more likely to die from suicide
+Older people are more likely to die from suicide

 Suicide is most common among people between the ages of 45 and 64.

-3. Men complete suicides more often
+Men commit suicide more often

 Why World Suicide Prevention Day is Important

-A. Suicide affects all of us
+Suicide affects all of us

-Many people know somebody who has taken their own life — or at least know somebody who lost a friend or family member to suicide.
+Many people know somebody who has taken their own life or someone who has lost a friend or family member to suicide.
 World Suicide Prevention Day is a time to reflect on the value of life and that no matter how bad things seem, there's always hope.

-B. With awareness comes action
+With awareness comes action

-C. It shines a spotlight on mental health issues
+It shines a spotlight on mental health issues